tofnoob/tofnoob.github.io/checklists/checklists.md

 #### Potent Omnium Crystal weekly exchange

 You can get 1 per week from the NPC Ranni in Innars.
-It may be worth doing now that we get double weekly Potent Omnium Crystals in order to upgrade your Supressor faster.
+It may be worth doing now that we get double weekly Potent Omnium Crystals II in order to upgrade your Supressor faster.

 To reach Ranni, go to the `Spacerift: Innars` teleporter on level 2 of Innars.
 Then follow the route in red to go down the stairs on the left and take the first right.